findshawnlin/MultiDocSearcher/README.md

 ## Features

-- Choose a document or folder for searching
+- Choose a document or folder for searching.
-- Recursively search for a specified keyword in document content or files
+- Recursively search for a specified keyword in document content or files.
-- Display search results and support opening files containing search results via a right-click menu
+- Display search results and support opening files containing search results via a right-click menu.

 ## Usage